verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/README.md

 Now that you're logged in, you need to ensure the ports you need will be open.
 Type the following series of commands into your server to open these ports.

-**If you are just doing a quick tryout that you will delete in a short timeframe, you can skip this step.** In either case, if on Clouding.io, you will still need to add port 10000 to their default firewall on your dashboard, see note below.
+**If you are just doing a quick tryout that you will delete in a short timeframe, you can skip this step.** In either case, if on Clouding.io, you will still need to add port 10000 to their default firewall on your dashboard, see note above.

 _Tip: if your server does not recognize the ufw command, install it with `apt install ufw`_
 ```